ArunaUsitha/ASCForum-BE/README.md

   database and will populate some sample data too.
 - Execute `php artisan serve`
 - Laravel [sanctum]('https://laravel.com/docs/8.x/sanctum') was used for the SPA Authentication
-- After setting up the Front-end vue application, Change the `port` no of the `SANCTUM_STATEFUL_DOMAINS` env key
+- After setting up the Front-end vue application, Change the `port` no of the `SANCTUM_STATEFUL_DOMAINS` env key and run `php artisan optimize`
 - Default admin credentials `admin@admin.com` | `secret`